shafeehhecker/HaulSync-FTL/README.md

 > **A self-hostable FTL Transport Operating System — built on the HaulSync platform.
 Automates the complete Full Truck Load lifecycle: from truck indenting and RFQ bidding to real-time tracking, digital POD, and final settlement.**

-HaulSync TOS FTL is a dedicated module in the HaulSync ecosystem, purpose-built for enterprises, 3PLs, and transport companies that need end-to-end automation of full truckload operations.
+HaulSync FTL is a dedicated module in the HaulSync ecosystem, purpose-built for enterprises, 3PLs, and transport companies that need end-to-end automation of full truckload operations.
 It ships as a standalone service that integrates seamlessly with the core HaulSync platform via shared infrastructure and APIs.

 ---